abr71310/job_projects/algorithms/README.md

 It might not be pretty or efficient, but dangit, it worked for what I needed it for!

 Here's a brief rundown of what I coded, and what it does.
-* "findNextPrime.java": outputs the next prime, given a current number.
+* "findNextPrime.java": outputs the next prime, given a number to start on. **OPTIMAL SOLUTION**
-** WARNING: This isn't perfectly efficient - runtime gets up to the 5000ms mark when you plug in numbers in the hundred millions.
+* "findNextPrimeBigInt.java": outputs next prime, given a number to start on. (> 64-bit numbers)

 As always, YMMV!